 - Self-assessment tax demand for unpaid balance

 Each of these scenarios has been the basis of successful resolutions in Kolar for our clients.
-The key insight is that the right response strategy depends on identifying your specific situation correctly at the outset, then aligning the reply with both the law and the available evidence.
+The right response strategy depends on identifying your situation correctly at the outset.
 Get in touch for a no-obligation initial assessment.

 Our Section 156 Demand Notice Process

-Our Section 156 Demand Notice process for Kolar clients follows a clear, time-tested sequence.
-We've refined this over years of practice to balance thoroughness with efficiency — you get a high-quality outcome without unnecessary delays or back-and-forth:
+Our Section 156 Demand Notice process for Kolar clients follows a clear, time-tested sequence refined over years of practice:

 - Demand validity check — 1–2 daysVerify whether underlying order is correct, demand calculation accurate.